nic-koehler/NIC-CPS-146-FE/README.md

 You need to set `REACT_APP_BACKEND_URL` with the URL of the corresponding backend service.

+`REACT_APP_RECAPTCHA_KEY` needs to have the reCAPTCHA key used to validate certain requests.

 ## Available Scripts

 In the project directory, you can run: